Thulium-Drake/ansible-role-ansible_controller/README.md

 If you have a proxy, you need to set ```http_proxy_url```, so this role is able to download all dependencies from PyPi.

+## EL7
 For EL7 you need to install GnuPG2.2 in order to fully use all of the tools this role provides.
 This package can be found on https://copr.fedorainfracloud.org/coprs/icon/lfit/package/gnupg22-static/

 And you need to enable EPEL on your system for some dependencies.

+## EL 8.6+
+In RHEL starting with 8.6 the ansible-core package is now included in the Appstream repository.
+As this role is intented to be used with Ansible Core (which only seems available in RPM format via these Appstream, Ansible Engine or Ansible Automation Platform repos), it will not configure any other repositories.

+Should you desire to run Ansible Community edition, please install it from PyPi.
+And you still need to enable EPEL on your system for some dependencies.

 ## Ansible Projects
 The Controller uses the concept of 'Ansible Projects', these are folders containing everything Ansible